mohneesh9797-puresoftware/lzws/README.md

 ## Dictionary implementations

 * Trie based on linked list (idea from LZW AB).
-Low memory usage <= 327 KB (16 bit codes) but slow.
-Use it for small data < 200 MB.
+It has low memory usage <= 327 KB (16 bit codes) but may be slow.
 * Trie based on sparse array.
-High memory usage <= 33.5 MB (16 bit codes) and maximum performance.
-Use it for big data > 200 MB.
+I has high memory usage <= 33.5 MB (16 bit codes).
+It will be the fastest when block mode disabled or amount of clears is low, otherwise it will be slow.

 You can add your own implementation.